luchsonice/2024_MLOps_1/reports/README.md

 >
 > Answer:

-In Wanb we have used have first tracked the training loss <br />
+In W&B there is many different things there is tracked.
+So, for this report we have chosen three different tracks to show the experiments we have done in W&B. The first tracked we have chosen is the training loss.
 ![my_image](figures/q14-trainloss.png)<br />
-We can see that we have a decrease in the training loss for the first many steps and around 20 steps for some of the models the loss flatten out or even decrasing.
-We have also tracked the validation loss  <br />
+We can see that we have a decrease in the training loss.
+The training loss is good for seeing how our model is learning when training on the training data and if perhaps we need to change anything in or model.
+With the training loss we will be able to detect if the model is overfitting.
+The training loss however only tells us about what happens when train so to get a better understanding of the model we also need to look outside the training so the next track is of the validation loss.
 ![my_image](figures/q14-valloss.png)<br />
-Here we see the validation loss as we can also see above we have runed with different parameters.
-And in the gray one that has the most steps we can also see how the validation loss decreacse a bit but then after around 100 steps stabilizes.
-The validation loss is important monitor performance when presented with data it has not trained on.
+Here we see the validation loss, again we see it for different runs.
+The validation loss is important since it monitor performance when presented with data the model has not trained on.
+And is there for important together with the train loss to understand the model’s performance.
+The last tracking, we include in this report is the sweep of the hyperparameters.
 ![my_image](figures/q14-sweep.png)<br />
+Which is good for seeing more in-depth information about the hyperparameters and how to tune them.

 ### Question 15